j-pride/manual/manual.md

 Customer[] allCustomers = ri.toArray(Customer.class);
 ```

-Does PriDE create entities here?
-No, not really.
-The instances result from *cloning* the original entity object which the query was initiated from.
-I.e. the entity class itself is responsible for creating new instances by implementing the java.lang.Clonable interface and overriding the clone() method with public visibility.
-All entity types generated by PriDE have this function implemented based on Java's protected default implementation.
+PriDE produces the entities in the lists and arrays in the same way as mentioned earlier for the findRC() method: by cloning the original entity with a public clone() method, by a copy constructor, getting passed the original entity as a parameter, or by a default constructor.
+All entity types generated by PriDE have a clone() method with public visibility implemented, based on Java's protected default implementation.
 This is a single-line implementation, so it's very simple to provide even if you are not using the generator.

 In general it is strongly recommended to define a base class for all entity types where all those standard capabilities are encapsulated.
-Not only a clone() implementation but also s reasonable default (reflection-based) toString() method and maybe even a set of standard attributes as explained in chapter [Entity Inheritance](#entity-inheritance).
+Not only a clone() implementation but also a reasonable default (reflection-based) toString() method and maybe even a set of standard attributes as explained in chapter [Entity Inheritance](#entity-inheritance).

 ### Streaming

 Another alternative form of result processing are the ResultIterator's stream methods.
 There are two different methods available.

-The method `stream(Class)` provides the results as a "real" stream with a clone of the original entity for every result.
+The method `stream(Class)` provides the results as a "real" stream with a new result instance for every result.
 The resulting stream is suitable for any kind of Java stream operations but should be used with care when selecting a very large number of results combined with stream operations which have to keep all the results (e.g. sort and collect operations).
 This may cause serious memory problems.

-The method `streamUncloned(Class)` provides all results in the original entity just as it is the case in direct iterating and processing demonstrated above.
+The method `streamOE(Class)` provides all results in the original entity just as it is the case in direct iterating and processing demonstrated above.
 This kind of stream is suitable for any amount of results but can only be used for a limited set of stream operations.
 Especially operations that rely on object identity will  usually not work.
 Operations for direct processing like forEach() or count() won't cause any problems.
 The direct processing example from the beginning of the query section would look like this when using streams:

 ```
 Customer customer = new Customer();
+customer.queryAll().streamOE()
-customer.queryAll().streamUncloned().forEach(c -> System.out.println(c));
+    .forEach(c -> System.out.println(c));
 ```

 Examples for find and query code can by found in the class [QueryClient](https://github.com/j-pride/manual-example-code/tree/master/src/main/java/query/QueryClient.java) in the package [query](https://github.com/j-pride/manual-example-code/tree/master/src/main/java/query) of the PriDE manual source code repository on GitHub.